fearnlj01/DocTest/Windows Guide.md

 - In the server where your bot is, in a text channel, type `.uid`
 - Your `User ID` should show, copy it.
 - Close `NadekoBot`
-- Replace the `null` section on the `OwnerIds` line with your user ID shown earlier and put a square bracket around each end of the ID like so, `[105635576866156544]`
+- Replace the `0` on the `OwnerIds` section with your user ID shown earlier.
 - Run `NadekoRun.bat` again.
 - If done correctly, you are now the bot owner.
 - You can add multiple owner IDs by seperating them with a comma within the square brackets.